-This course aims to provide students with an understanding of the principles and practices of organization and management.
+This course aims to provide students with an understanding of the principles and practices of organisation and management.
 This course enables students to understand the fundamental management theories and their evolution, identify the elements of the organizational environments, manage resources and develop the ability to make sound decision within an organization.

-Introduction to business - Business activities - Characteristics - Objectives - Business as a system - Indian Business environment - SWOT Analysis (Strength, Weakness, Opportunities, Threats) .E- commerce and M-commerce.
+Introduction to business - Business activities - Characteristics - Objectives - Business as a system - Indian Business environment - SWOT Analysis (Strength, Weakness, Opportunities, Threats) .
+Stakeholders in business organizations, Political and legal factors affecting business, Macroeconomic factors, Micro economic factors, Social and demographic factors, Technological factors, Environmental factors, Competitive factors,